Documentation

 RogueDB's querying API allows programmatic composition by using logical operators (&&, ||) and comparison operators (==, !=, <, <=, >, >=) to replicate conditionals in your native progamming language.
 There are no joins, inner joins, outer joins, wheres, on, as, or any other special keywords required to be learned as a result.

 A query can use an entire message with its indices or specifying individual fields as the operands in a query.
 RogueDB supports basic queries that involve the same logical operator (eg. homogenous application) and a single schema.
-There must be a 1:1 or 1:1:1 of operand and conditional or operand, conditional, and operand field for the query to be valid.
+There must be a 1:1 (operand : conditional) or 1:1:1 (operand : conditional : operand field) for the query to be valid.

 The following example demonstrates using a schema's indices as the operand: